 elasticsearch.requestHeadersWhitelist configuration option.

-To deploy more than one instance of Kibana, all the instances must share the same encryption key.
-To set your own encryption key, set the
+To deploy more than one instance of Kibana, all the instances must share a same set of encryption keys.
+The following keys are automatically generated by the operator:

 While most reconfigurations of your Kibana instances are carried out in rolling upgrade fashion, all version upgrades will cause Kibana downtime.
 This happens because you can only run a single version of Kibana at any given time.
-For more information, see Upgrade Kibana.
+For more information, check Upgrade Kibana.